From Classical to Quantum Reinforcement Learning and Its Applications in Quantum Control: A Beginner's Tutorial: Terminology Alert: Part II

 \section{Terminology Alert: Part II}

-In the above section, we explained basic terminology a student encounters in studying RL.
+In the above section, we explained basic terminology that \textbf{one} encounters in studying RL.
 In this section, we will explain other terminologies, such as state-reward transition probability and action-value functions.

 \textbf{State-Reward Transition Probability}: In the previous section, we understood state-transition probability $p(s'|s,a)$ which gives the probability for an agent to reach state $ s' $ given it is in state $s$ and takes action $a$ being in the current state.
 Similarly, state-reward transition probability $p(s',r|s,a)$ is the probability for the agent to reach state $s'$ and simultaneously achieve reward $r$ given it is in state $s$ and takes action $a$ being in the current state.
 The relation between both quantities is as follows: